 If you’re bananas have turned brown, try my Chunky Monkey Nice Cream where you won’t notice the discoloration.

 Step 4: Place the frozen bananas into a food processor with the coconut cream, vanilla, and sea salt.
 Process until smooth and it’s the texture of soft serve, stopping the machine as necessary to break up chunks.

-You can also make this nice cream in a high powered blender.
-Blend on low speeds, using the tamper to keep the mixture moving.
+You can also make this nice cream in a high-powered blender.
+Blend at low speeds, using the tamper to keep the mixture moving.
 I prefer not to use my blender because I’ve had it overheat a few times.
 Luckily it turns itself off to save the motor, but I’d rather use my much cheaper food processor in this case.

 Ways to serve this

-- Serve this nice cream right away as soft serve with more sliced bananas and toasted coconut,
+- Serve this nice cream right away as a soft serve with more sliced bananas and toasted coconut.

 - Or try it with melted chocolate or chocolate sauce, Coconut Caramel Sauce, or fresh berries.

 It’s a fruit-based ‘ice cream’ that’s made from fruit and it’s gluten-free, dairy-free, and vegan.
 It’s blended or processed into a creamy soft serve texture and is sugar-free, completely sweetened only with fruit.
 Sometimes a touch of natural sweetener or other ingredients are added for flavor combinations.

 - To store – place any leftovers into a sealed container and freeze for up to 2 weeks.
 Nice cream will freeze rock hard with an icy texture.
 You can soften it on the counter or in the refrigerator to eat or see repurpose below.
 It will also progressively turn browner as it sits in the freezer so it’s best eaten as soon as possible.